HUD to expand fair housing protections for transgender people

 Carson often justified the reversal of Obama-era protections by saying he believes in equal rights, not “special rights,” and said he had received complaints of men who pretend to be women to gain access to battered women’s shelters.
 (Transgender advocates called Carson’s defense a common, damaging and insulting trope that had long been debunked.)

-The Trump administration not only eroded fair housing protections for transgender people and other groups, it rarely enforced existing law.
+The Trump administration not only eroded fair housing protections for transgender people and other groups, but it also rarely enforced existing law.
 Civil rights and housing advocates have recommended that Rep. Marcia Fudge (D-Ohio), Biden’s HUD nominee, reinstate and expand those protections.

 Now, after consulting with the White House and Department of Justice, HUD officials say they have determined that the Fair Housing Act bars discrimination based on gender identification and sexual orientation and will enforce the law to combat such biases.
-They said the new guidance was necessary because studies have shown that same-sex couples and transgender people experience less favorable treatment than their straight and cisgender counterparts when seeking rental housing.
+They said the new guidance was necessary because studies have shown same-sex couples and transgender people experience less favorable treatment than their straight and cisgender counterparts when seeking rental housing.

 The agency will accept and investigate complaints from people who think they have been subject to housing discrimination based on sexual orientation or gender identity going back to Jan.
 20, 2020.